akanehira/BeaverDam/default-instructions.md

 ## Quick Instructions
 1. Mark the checkbox `scalte to fit`.
 2. Watch the whole video (Push the ▶ button), and go back to the first frame (Push the << button).
+After watching, shortcut key will be activated.
 3. Draw a box accurately around the `concept`
 4. Hit `s` to go step through frames
 5. Adjust the box to keep it accurate.
-Please do not make a new box!!
-Just move the previous (dotted) box!!
+Please do not make a new box!
+Just move the previous (dotted) box!
+Some workers made this mistake, but submissions having more than two boxes will be rejected automatically.

 ## Keyboard Shortcuts (activated after watching video)
 - `a` step back 1 frame